Someone Else's Life

 “Fine”, Neil said, absently.
 “Everything’s fine.”

-But the faraway expression in his eyes unnerved Keith who told him to take some time off.
+But the faraway expression in his eyes unnerved Keith, who told him to take some time off.

 Neil agreed but did not tell Helen.